MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/responder-public-process.md

        The public process sends the RNIF message to the initiator using the Action/Signal Role link port.

-       If the public process receives notification that [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] did not successfully send the message, the public process sends that status back to the private process, and then ends.
+       If the public process receives notification that Microsoft [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] did not successfully send the message, the public process sends that status back to the private process, and then ends.

        If the public process receives notification that [!INCLUDE[btaBTARN3.3abbrevnonumber](../../includes/btabtarn3-3abbrevnonumber-md.md)] successfully sent the message, the process enters a wait state (waiting for action by the initiator).
 This wait state is similar to the wait state that the initiator enters when it is waiting for action by the responder.